Qfd/cryptionary/README.md

 [Website](https://simpletoken.org/)

-Tokens as a service: built on top of Ethereum to allows others to easily create their own tokens (called "Branded Tokens"), plus tools to manage them.
-Has it's own Token (OST) as an intermediary.
+Tokens as a service: built on top of Ethereum to allows others to easily create their own ERC-20 tokens (called "Branded Tokens"), plus tools to manage them.
+Has it's own ERC-20 token (OST) as an intermediary.

 ## Solidity